Richard-McKenzie/AE-Sitefinity-WMF/README.md

  - Make a generic style for the framework, remove site specific styles from the code
  - Provide more examples, add everything to the sandbox.
  - Redo custom layouts
+ - Find a good jquery validator
+ - Document form updates with the placeholder and form type

 Repository of various Sitefinity tools and modules